 Do you want to make goals and reach better engagement by your audience?
 In this blog, we prepared a few ideas on how you can achieve these intentions using SMART goals in your presentation.

 Remember your student times?
 It’s been over a decade for me, but I still recall this wonderful period of my life.

 Nowadays students have a pretty busy schedule.
 Besides classes, exams, projects, they are often involved in a part-time work.
-Thus, keeping focus, planning and managing time is crucial new skill they want to handle.
+Thus, keeping focus, planning and managing time is a crucial new skill they want to handle.

 Here’s an example of how our icons were applied for a presentation made in Apple Keynote.

 One reason so few of us achieve what we truly want is that we never direct our focus; we never concentrate our power.
 Most people dabble their way through life, never deciding to master anything in particular.
 Tony Robbins

 Here’s a simple diagram sketch of Seth Godin’s blog “Even better than an app?”.

-Last year I was co-organizing a networking event of engineering student organization I used to be part of.
-We came up with nice goal statement written in a few sentences.
-I though it’d be nice to visualize these goals, so they’d be more eye-catching.
+Last year I was co-organizing a networking event for engineering student organization I used to be part of.
+We came up with a nice goal statement written in a few sentences.
+I thought it’d be good to visualize these goals, so they’d be more eye-catching.
 Here is what I came up with:

 Illustrating the main message of Seth Godin’s blog post “Every successful case is a special case” or how you can present a success.